Eric Haase Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have a 3.77 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.81).

-- Rangers pitchers combine to allow the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).

-- In his last time out on Tuesday against the Chicago White Sox, the lefty went 5 2/3 innings, allowing two earned runs while surrendering five hits.
+- His last appearance came on Thursday against the Chicago White Sox, when the left-hander threw seven innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.